-On initial recognition, a financial asset is classified as measured at amortized cost and fair value through profit or loss (FVTPL).
+On initial recognition, a financial asset is classified as measured at amortized cost and FVTPL.
 Financial assets are not reclassified subsequent to their initial recognition unless the Group changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.